gadiim/SweetshopCypressAllure/README.md

 **GitHub Pages:**

 The project utilizes GitHub Pages for hosting and displaying the test reports.
 You can view the test reports [here](https://gadiim.github.io/SweetshopCypressAllure/)

+**License:**

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this project.
+See the [LICENSE](./LICENSE.txt) file for more details.